 The most common method and the one with the most dramatic results, especially on wool.

-Soak the finished piece in lukewarm water for 15–20 minutes.
+Soak the finished piece in lukewarm water for 15 to 20 minutes.
 A drop of wool wash (Eucalan, Soak, or similar no-rinse wash) if you want, but plain water works.
 The goal is full fiber saturation.
 Don’t agitate, especially non-superwash wool.
 Just let it sit.

 Lift out supporting with both hands so the weight doesn’t stretch it.
 Don’t wring.
 Squeeze out excess water gently, then roll in a clean towel and press to absorb more.